-The Internet Chess Club is excited to announce its new monthly tournament with cash prizes.
-To be played on the first Saturday of each month, we'll host the next Weekend Showdown cash prize tournament on June 1st 2:00 PM (Eastern Time) - The time control will be 3 0!
+The Internet Chess Club is excited to announce its new monthly tournament with CASH prizes.
+To be played on the first Saturday of each month, we'll host the next Weekend Showdown prize tournament on Saturday November 7th, 2:00 PM (Eastern Time) - The time control will be 3 0!

 The ICC WEEKEND SHOWDOWN is an occasion to measure your strength against super-strong players and, why not, to win one of many fantastic prizes!